Azure/azure-sdk-for-net/sdk/healthinsights/Azure.Health.Insights.RadiologyInsights/samples/Sample01_AgeMismatchSampleAsync.md

 }
 ```

+## Extracting Substrings from Documents Using FHIR Extensions
-## Below code is used to extract a specific portion of a document based on the information contained in a list of extensions.
+Below code is used to extract a specific portion of a document based on the information contained in a list of extensions.
 The code first goes through each extension in a list of sub-extensions.
-Each extension is a FhirR4Extension object, which is a part of the Fast Healthcare Interoperability Resources (FHIR) standard and is used to represent additional information that is not part of the core data elements in a resource.For each extension, the code checks the URL of the extension.
+Each extension is a `FhirR4Extension` object, which is a part of the Fast Healthcare Interoperability Resources (FHIR) standard and is used to represent additional information that is not part of the core data elements in a resource.For each extension, the code checks the URL of the extension.
 If the URL is “offset”, the code retrieves the integer value of the extension and stores it in the offset variable.
 This represents the starting position of the substring in the document.
 Similarly, if the URL of the extension is “length”, the code retrieves the integer value of the extension and stores it in the length variable.
 This represents the length of the substring to be extracted from the document.
 Once the code has retrieved the offset and length values, it checks if both values are greater than zero.
 If they are, the code extracts the substring from the document starting at the offset position and with the specified length.
 The extracted substring is then stored in the evidence variable.
 ```C# Snippet:Age_Mismatch_Async_Tests_Samples_EvidenceToken
 foreach (FhirR4Extension iExtension in subExtensions) {